October 28, 2016

 The slogan of the shirt refers to the finding that women whose breast cancer is found at an early stage tend to have a better outcome.

 Breast cancer is the second leading cause of cancer deaths for women in the United States, after lung cancer.

 Getting routine mammograms as part of attention to one’s overall health care can increase the likelihood of finding a cancer at the early stage.

-Comprehensive Breast Program, which is run by Cook County Health & Hospitals System, provides more than 13,000 mammograms annually and offers the full continuum of high quality breast cancer care from screenings to diagnostic and treatment services.
+Comprehensive Breast Program, which is run by Cook County Health, provides more than 13,000 mammograms annually and offers the full continuum of high quality breast cancer care from screenings to diagnostic and treatment services.

-To make an appointment for a mammogram, you can call the CCHHS Patient Support Center at 312-864-0200.
+To make an appointment for a mammogram, you can call the CCH Patient Support Center at 312-864-0200.